-On Tuesday, May 9, 2023 Regional Council passed the first reading of Proposed By-Law U-113, an Amendment to By-Law U-100, Respecting User Charges – Electric Vehicle Charging Fees.
+On Tuesday, June 6th, 2023 Regional Council passed the second reading of Proposed By-Law U-113, an Amendment to By-Law U-100, Respecting User Charges – Electric Vehicle Charging Fees.
 This by-law sets the cost to use public EV charging stations owned and operated by the Halifax Regional Municipality.
-It is anticipated that second reading of this by-law will be brought forward to Regional Council in June.
+The approved user fees are:

 - If I don’t use the full charging time, am I charged the full cost of a session?

 No, you are only charged for the time that you use, rather by one hour session.
 Fees will be prorated by the minute.